-ement Responsibilities

-ablishment and maintenance of an effective system of and risk management.

-pic oversight to ensure that all risk management activity is pross the Trust in a systematic and focused way. ar and co-ordinated reports to Trust Board, provide an areas of risk.

-ust Risk Register

-ness risk management processes in the Trust.

-ements for risk pooling and insurance

-inancial implications of pending litigation against the

-ating risks arising from major change programmes and

-sformation load as against management capacity

-ional scrutiny of Clinical Group/corporate directorate risk activity (i.e. receipt of regular reports)

-k management processes are integrated with other key tivities.

-rt to line managers and advise the Risk Management the on-going risk profile of the Trust, the changing and priorities for action.

-s to be overseen by the Trust Board
+Committee Key Risk Management Responsibilities Audit & Risk Management Chair: Non-executive Director • Review the establishment and maintenance of an effective system of internal control and risk management.
+Quality and Safety Chair: Non-executive Director Provide strategic oversight to ensure that all risk management activity is co-ordinated across the Trust in a systematic and focused way.
+Through regular and co-ordinated reports to Trust Board, provide an overview of all areas of risk.
+Monitor the Trust Risk Register Finance and Investment Chair: Non-Executive Director Consider business risk management processes in the Trust.
+Review arrangements for risk pooling and insurance Consider the financial implications of pending litigation against the Trust.
+Estate MPA/Digital MPA: Non-executive director Consider operating risks arising from major change programmes and investments Examines transformation load as against management capacity Clinical Leadership Executive Chair: Chief Executive Provide operational scrutiny of Clinical Group/corporate directorate risk management activity (i.e. receipt of regular reports) Ensure that risk management processes are integrated with other key governance activities.
+Provide support to line managers and advise the Risk Management Committee of the on-going risk profile of the Trust, the changing trends in risks and priorities for action.
+Agree the Risks to be overseen by the Trust Board

-Committee Key Risk Management Responsibilities Risk Management Committee Chair: Director of Governance Provide detailed scrutiny and moderation of risk scores for risks proposed by groups/ corporate directorates for inclusion on the Risk Register before presentation to CLE Health and Safety Committee Chair: Director of Governance Monitor significant health &amp; safety risks facing the Trust Provide an open forum for discussion of risk management issues with staff side representatives
+Committee Key Risk Management Responsibilities Risk Management Committee Chair: Director of Governance Provide detailed scrutiny and moderation of risk scores for risks proposed by groups/ corporate directorates for inclusion on the Risk Register before presentation to CLE Health and Safety Committee Chair: Director of Governance Monitor significant health & safety risks facing the Trust Provide an open forum for discussion of risk management issues with staff side representatives